Fuukei/Next-Sakurairo/README.md

 The appearance is inspired by WordPress theme [Sakura](https://github.com/mashirozx/sakura) and [Sakurairo](https://github.com/mirai-mamori/Sakurairo)

-This is an early work in progress.
+This is a work in progress.

 ### Todo
 - [x] Use Next.js 13 app directory